 #2: Cycling

-Cycling can take on many forms, from mountain biking and outdoor cycling to spinning and stationary bike workouts indoors.
+Cycling can take on many forms, from mountain biking and outdoor cycling to spinning and stationary bike indoor cycling workouts indoors.
 No matter how you pedal, cycling is a fantastic low-impact cardio exercise to add to your list of alternatives to running.

 It strengthens your heart, lungs, and entire lower body, and you can easily vary your routine, resistance, and cadence to keep your fitness progressing.